Teams can help you sell your courses to groups of people, where they can manage their own enrollment and see the

 - The team leader selects a course to buy in bulk from your website.

-- When the payment is processed, AccessAlly creates a unique team for the purchaser and applies tags that designate him as the "Parent" user.
+- When the payment is processed, AccessAlly creates a unique team for the purchaser and applies tags that designate him as the team's leader.

 - Triggered by the tags AccessAlly just added, your CRM sends the Leader a welcome email that includes: Team Management Page, login, and instructions on signing up their Members.

-- The Parent user can now share a unique registration link with their company/family/class so each member can sign up.
+- The Leader can now share a unique registration link with their company/family/class so each member can sign up.

-- When someone uses the registration link, they can fill out a form and sign up to become a member of the Parent user's team.
+- When someone uses the registration link, they can fill out a form and sign up to become a member of the Leader's team.